department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v2/description.md

 * Polling: to check once or at regular intervals:
-    * For a single GUID, make repeated GET requests to the /uploads/{guid} endpoint.
+    * For a single GUID, make GET requests to the /uploads/{guid} endpoint.
-    * For multiple GUIDs, make repeated POST requests to the /uploads/report endpoint.
+    * For multiple GUIDs, make POST requests to the /uploads/report endpoint.
 * Webhooks: we return the status changes to your subscribed URL as shown below.
 No polling or additional action is needed.

 ```